-The clerk of the council shall publish ((N))notice of the time, place and purpose of a public hearing before the hearing examiner on an open space or a ((timberland)) timber land application ((based on land in unincorporated area of the county shall be given by one publication at least ten days before the hearing.
-The elerk of the council shall publish this notice)) in a newspaper of general circulation in the area at least ten days before the hearing.
+The clerk of the council shall publish ((N))notice of the time, place and purpose of a public hearing before the hearing examiner on an open space application ((based on land in unincorporated area of the county shall be given by one publication at least ten days before the hearing.
+The clerk of the council shall publish this notice)) in a newspaper of general circulation in the area at least ten days before the hearing.